Kinetic vs. Cox

 Details

-Cox’s internet plans get pretty quick too, though.
-Its slowest plan offers 100Mbps download speeds, which isn’t blazingly fast like Kinetic or Cox’s faster plans.
+Cox’s internet plans get pretty quick, too, though.
+Its slowest plan offers 300Mbps download speeds, which isn’t blazingly fast like Kinetic or Cox’s bigger plans.
 But its plans also reach up to 2,000Mbps, subject to availability.
-Given the fact that Cox often relies on cable infrastructure, its upload speeds are much slower than Kinetic’s—sometimes as slow as 5Mbps.
-If you do manage to get onto a Cox fiber plan, you’ll also get symmetrical download and upload speeds.
-Cox’s plans are more expensive than Kinetic’s though.
+Given the fact that Cox often relies on cable infrastructure, its upload speeds are much slower than Kinetic’s.
+If you do manage to get onto a Cox fiber plan, you won't get symmetrical download and upload speeds.
+Plus, Cox’s plans are more expensive than Kinetic’s.
+However, you could qualify for Cox's low-income internet options that start as low as $9.95 per month.

 “I am very happy with Kinetic so far,” gushed one fiber customer who spoke to us over Reddit.
 “The speeds are better than advertised.”

-Kinetic by Windstream vs. Cox: fees for modem and installation
+Kinetic vs. Cox: fees for modem and installation

 Service